gabrielsoule/applause/examples/ExampleShowcase/README.md

-# Applause Example Plugin with CMake API
+# Example Showcase Plugin

-This example demonstrates how to use the simplified Applause CMake API to build CLAP plugins with minimal boilerplate.
+This example showcases how to use the simplified Applause CMake API to build CLAP plugins with minimal boilerplate.

 ## Key Features

-The `applause_plugin()` CMake function automatically generates all plugin entry point code, eliminating the need for manual boilerplate.
+The `add_applause_plugin()` CMake function automatically generates all plugin entry point code, eliminating the need for manual boilerplate.
 You only need to:

 1. Write your plugin class inheriting from `applause::PluginBase`
-2. Call `applause_plugin()` in CMakeLists.txt with your plugin details
+2. Call `add_applause_plugin()` in CMakeLists.txt with your plugin details
 3. Build - the entry point code is generated automatically!

 ## Benefits